scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 .. class:: abstract

-   Python has powerful capabilities for coding elements of web-based mapping applications.
+   Python has powerful capabilities for coding elements of Web-based mapping applications.
 This paper highlights examples of analytical geospatial processing services that we have implemented for several Open Source-based development projects, including the Eastern